 Mobile banking with RDA is currently available on Apple® iOS and Android™ devices.
 Search for “Orrstown Bank Mobile Banking” and install the app.
 Once installed on your mobile device, select the Orrstown Bank icon to launch the application.
 Your login is the same as your current online banking User ID and password.
-If you do not have online banking, please contact our Customer Service Center at 888-677-7869, Monday through Friday from 7:30AM to 7:00PM and Saturdays from, 8:00AM to 12:00PM, EST.
+If you do not have online banking, please contact our Client Service Center at 888-677-7869, Monday through Friday from 7:30AM to 7:00PM and Saturdays from, 8:00AM to 12:00PM, EST.

 How do I make a deposit using Remote Deposit Anywhere?